EDUCBA Logo

 Introduction to Bagging and Boosting

 Bagging and Boosting are the two popular Ensemble Methods.
 So before understanding Bagging and Boosting, let’s have an idea of what is ensemble Learning.
-It is the technique to use multiple learning algorithms to train models with the same dataset to obtain a prediction in machine learning.
-After getting the prediction from each model, we will use model averaging techniques like weighted average, variance or max voting to get the final prediction.
+It is the technique of using multiple learning algorithms to train models with the same dataset to obtain a prediction in machine learning.
+After getting the prediction from each model, we will use model averaging techniques like weighted average, variance, or max voting to get the final prediction.
 This method aims to obtain better predictions than the individual model.
 This results in better accuracy avoiding overfitting, and reduces bias and co-variance.
 Two popular ensemble methods are:

 1. Bagging (Bootstrap Aggregating)